Sunday, 30 December 2007

 Farzan Ozpetek, film maker, Italy

-Michele says, "Don't be angry with me, you will be always his wife.
-Outside this house I could never be anything for Massimo.
-I loved him for seven years and yet I can't go and cry on his grave".
+Michele says to her, "Don't be angry with me, you will be always his wife.
+Outside of this house I could never be anything for Massimo.
+I loved him for seven years and yet I can't even go and cry on his grave".

 Antonia wants to understand that part of Massimo that she never even knew that existed.
 She feels attracted towards Michele but he is gay and not interested in her as a woman.
 Slowly Antonia understands that Michele is not the answer to her grief.
 Learning to cope with her grief, Antonia goes back to her own world.